 MARTIN R. FERRON became Executive Vice President and Chief Operating Officer in January 1998.
 Mr. Ferron has over sixteen years of experience in the oilfield industry, the last seven of which were in senior management positions with international operations of McDermott Marine Construction and Oceaneering International Services Limited.
-Mr. Ferron has a Civil Engineering degree from the City University in London, a Masters Degree in Marine Technology from Strathclyde University in Glasgow, and an MBA from Aberdeen University, Scotland and is a Chartered Civil Engineer.
+Mr. Ferron has a Civil Engineering degree from the City University in London, a

+Masters Degree in Marine Technology from Strathclyde University in Glasgow, and an MBA from Aberdeen University, Scotland and is a Chartered Civil Engineer.

 ANDREW C. BECHER has served as Senior Vice President and General Counsel of the Company since January 1996.
-Mr. Becher served as outside general counsel for the Company from 1990 to 1996, while a partner with the national law firm Robins, Kaplan, Miller & Ciresi.
-From 1987 to 1990, Mr. Becher served as Senior Vice

-President of Dain Raucher, Inc., a regional investment banking firm.
+Mr. Becher served as outside general counsel for the Company from 1990 to 1996, while a partner with Robins, Kaplan, Miller & Ciresi.
+From 1987 to 1990, Mr. Becher served as Senior Vice President of Dain Bosworth, Inc., a Minneapolis-based investment banking firm.
 From 1976 to 1987, he was a partner specializing in mergers and acquisitions with the law firm of Briggs and Morgan.
+Mr. Becher received his undergraduate degree from Purdue University (B.S.) in 1968 and his law degree from the University of Illinois in 1971.